 Teaching Empathy through Books about the Importance of One’s Name

 Alma and How She Got Her Name by Juana Martinez-Neal

 Alma has a very long name: Alma Sofia Esperanza José Pura Candela.
-She thinks it’s too long and doesn’t fit her so her father gives her the history of her ancestors, each who have contributed their name to hers.
+She thinks it’s too long and doesn’t fit her so her father gives her the history of her ancestors, each who has contributed their name to hers.
 Sophia is her grandmother who taught a love of books.
-Esperanza arm chair traveled when her son became a sailor.
+Esperanza armchair traveled when her son became a sailor.
 José is her grandfather, an artist who painted portraits.
 Pura is her great-aunt who connects her to the spirits of her ancestors.
 Candela, another grandmother, was an activist.
 Alma decides that her name is just right, with a story of her own to contribute.
 The story of a name conveys an entire family history making it special and unique.
 This picture book is also a fun way to learn about Latino culture. [picture book, ages 4 and up]

 The Name Jar by Yangsook Choi